"Give me my share of your worldly estate

-I want to enjoy life before it's too late
+For I want to enjoy life before it's too late"

-And his son left home for Vanity Fair.
+And watched his son leave for Vanity Fair.

 So with his pockets now empty and his belly needing food